Changissnz/my_career/README.md

 singular sources as to avoid and preferably negate contradiction).
 Corporatist failings are a big cause of civil or violent conflicts.

+There seems to be intermittent periods in modern U.S. history in which the term "corporatism" carries alarmist interpretation.
+There are usually outcries against some forms of "conservatism", but corporatism does develop over time.
+More complex structures tend to use 2nd-mover advantage through maximally using its resources to play the game of catch-up to incumbents of smaller scale, and then to leverage weight against the incumbents and weight for its own products.
+The rigidity of corporatist arrangements can dissatisfy many who are not primed or positioned to benefit from their inclusion in such arrangements.
+Corporatist apparatuses can be used to a horrid accuracy from those privileged for the responsibility against perceived threats, and this usage may constitute an abuse or unfair advantage according to the arguments of some.